During the lease term in Haymarket

 - Perform maintenance or decorate,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental property.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental.
+However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Haymarket.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy archive for rental investors in Haymarket
+a useful source for property owners in Haymarket

-- Before you put a renter in your investment in Haymarket
+- Before you put a renter in your property in Haymarket

 - Collections and evictions